Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Attribute-Authenticated Continuous Group Key Agreement

-The formal definition of our protocol appears in Algorithm \ref{alg:def}, with auxiliary functions defined in Algorithm \ref{alg:def-aux}.
-We also include a simplified model of a PKI in Algorithm \ref{alg:def-pki}, which is tasked with storing the issuer key pairs and providing the public keys to any user that requests them.
+We introduce a concrete construction of our protocol in Figure \ref{alg:def}, with auxiliary functions defined in Figure \ref{alg:def-aux}.
+We also include a simplified model of a PKI in Figure \ref{alg:def-pki}, which is tasked with storing the issuer key pairs and providing the public keys to any user that requests them.

 \paragraph*{\textbf{Initialisation}}